GSM Foils Limited

 Pharma packaging is non-discretionary—medicines cannot ship without primary packaging.
 GSM converts aluminium jumbo rolls into blister and strip foils for India's pharma belt.
 LME-linked formula pricing to clients means the conversion spread is structurally protected through all commodity cycles.

-A business growing 80%+ YoY with low debt (D/E 0.24x), now stepping into its next phase of scale.
+A business growing 90%+ YoY with low debt (D/E 0.24x), now stepping into its next phase of scale following a massive FY26 earnings beat.

 Asset-Light Conversion